The first time I saw yellow mold in my plant soil, I thought something had died or perhaps an alien had landed there.

 That out-of-the-way pot plant in your bathroom will be an ideal environment for yellow mold to appear in.

-In the garden, garden beds that are under large trees where little sunlight can reach will usually be ideal breeding grounds for yellow mold too.
+In the garden, garden beds under large trees where little sunlight can reach will usually be ideal breeding grounds for yellow mold too.

-The last condition that leads to yellow mold forming is when soil is waterlogged.
+The last condition that leads to yellow mold forming is when the soil is waterlogged.

-Not only does this create a moist environment, which is ideal for yellow mold, but the water smothers the soil, removing excess oxygen.
+This creates a moist environment, which is ideal for yellow mold, and the water smothers the soil, removing excess oxygen.